-It was recently announced that plans are moving forward to build a new home for one of Evansville’s most beloved landmarks.
-About a year from now, in the former location of Evansville’s riverboat casino, the USS LST 325 will dock into a newly designed access system and pedestrians will be able to enjoy a roughly 3,000 square foot visitors center — both designed by Morley.
+In the former location of Evansville’s riverboat casino, the USS LST 325 has dock into its new home.
+One of Evansville’s most beloved landmarks now has a newly designed access system and pedestrians are able to enjoy a roughly 3,000 square foot visitors center — both designed by Morley.

 In fact, Morley provided land surveying, site design, and building design for this project as well as coordinated with the Levee and Army Corp of Engineers.
-The new Mooring system will allow the LST to move with the river without redocking, just as the river boat used to.
+The new Mooring system allows the LST to move with the river without redocking, just as the river boat used to.

-The new access system will accommodate year-round vehicle access to the deck of the LST, which means easier access for maintenance vehicles and shuttles for guests when necessary.
+The new access system accommodates year-round vehicle access to the deck of the LST, which means easier access for maintenance vehicles and shuttles for guests when necessary.

-We will also be making the main deck of the LST ADA accessible, which was historically not possible, by modifying the existing personnel ramp.
+We also made the main deck of the LST ADA accessible, which was historically not possible, by modifying the existing personnel ramp.

 The 2,900 sq. ft.
-Visitor’s Center will be both accessible via the Greenway as well as through the existing LeMerigot bridge tower.
-It will include a new exhibit area, a tour meeting area, gift shop, kids’ interactive zone, offices, public restrooms, and an outdoor watering station for walkers and their dogs!
+Visitor’s Center is both accessible via the Greenway as well as through the existing LeMerigot bridge tower.
+It includes a new exhibit area, a tour meeting area, gift shop, kids’ interactive zone, offices, public restrooms, and an outdoor watering station for walkers and their dogs!

-It’s an honor to work on a project this impactful to the Evansville Community, and Morley will periodically update this page as new information about the LST move becomes available.
+It was an honor to work on a project this impactful to the Evansville Community.